 The Shopify team is improving the Shopify App Store to help app partners better connect with merchants and grow their apps, which will boost app discovery.
 Using data and insights from merchants, they can identify what merchants need at what time.

 An example of the new personalized app store.
 (Source: Shopify)

-These insights inform Shopify’s new personalized Shopify App Store homepage, complete with new content types, improved taxonomy, more informative app category pages, and a modular approach.
+These insights inform Shopify’s new personalized App Store homepage, with new content types, improved taxonomy, more informative app category pages, and a modular approach.
 According to Shopify, these improvements are to take care of organic discovery so developers can focus on building apps.

 The new advertising space will help save money and avoid wasted eyeballs while ensuring a trusted homepage experience so merchants can feel good about installing these apps.
 Besides, awareness ads provide more creative format control by choosing the ad-block color to match the brand.

 Managing Billing and Payouts

 The new Charge overview page in the Partner Dashboard makes it easier to view app subscription charges, so developers can better manage the billing and payouts and even resolve refund requests directly.
 This update will make it easier to understand how Shopify merchants experience charges and see how much app partners can expect to be paid.